 Fees payment by bank card at INM offices

-Payment for residency-related fees and services used to be made exclusively at a local bank, requiring applicants to attend the bank to make payment (ensuring specific account numbers and names matched precisely), then afterward attend a local copy shop to make three copies of the payment receipts before returning to the INM office to present these with the application.
+Before now, payment for residency-related fees and services had to be made exclusively at a local bank, requiring applicants to attend the bank to make payment (ensuring specific account numbers and names matched precisely), then afterward attend a local copy shop to make three copies of the payment receipts before returning to the INM office to present these with the application.

-Many (but not all) INM offices now offer payment by bank card instead.
+Today, most INM offices in Mexico offer payment by bank card instead.
+They accept Visa and Mastercard using an electronic terminal.
+(Some terminals might also accept wireless payment via payment cards registered through ApplePay and GooglePay.)
 This dispenses with the need to visit a bank separately and get paper copies of payment receipts.

-Offices that still don’t have card payment terminals require applicants to attend the bank to pay; and applicants that cannot or do not want to pay with a card need to pay at a local bank.
+Offices that don’t yet have card payment terminals require applicants to attend the bank to pay.
+Applicants that cannot or do not want to pay using a bank card need to pay in cash at a local bank.
 Payments in cash are not accepted at any INM office.

 You can learn more about residency-related fees on this article.